Apply for Ongoing Resourcing Scheme (ORS)

 ORS guidelines [DOCX, 172 KB]

-Go to the Verification process for ORS to find out what happens after you submit an application.
+Go to the verification process for ORS page to find out what happens after you submit an application.

 Help to choose the right ORS application form

-ORS has three types of forms.
+ORS has 3 types of forms.
 Use the following information to help you choose the right one.

 For children:

-• three to four months before they enrol at school
+• 3 to 4 months before they enrol at school

-• at least four years eight months old
+• at least 4 years 8 months old

 • that may be making transition visits to a school, but are not officially on a school roll